-Snoring is the hoarse or harsh sound that occurs when your breathing is obstructed in some way while you're sleeping.
+Snoring is the hoarse or harsh sound that occurs when your breathing is partially obstructed in some way while you're sleeping.
 Sometimes snoring may indicate a serious health condition.
 In addition, snoring can be a nuisance to your partner.

 Lifestyle changes, such as losing weight, avoiding alcohol close to bedtime or sleeping on your side, can help stop snoring.